 Our Pit Bull dog has a sensitive stomach.
 Certain food will upset her tummy.
 Since we switched to a better quality grain free dog food brand she is doing great.
 No more loose stool and no more doggy farts!
 Oh, yes… She used to fart all the time.
 Not anymore!
 Soy, corn and other grains are hard to digest for dogs.
 Dogs are descents from wolfs and in the wild wolfs diet is based mostly on meat.
 So, it makes sense that a high protein diet is better for your dog.
 Corn and wheat were added to the dog kibble as fillers but it doesn’t do much for them.

 Grain free good will give your dog more energy

-We have the laziest Pit Bull ever.
+When we first adopted our pit bull, We thought we had the laziest Pit Bull ever.
 If she could, she would just lay down all day.
-Two or three months after we switched her food she started to have more energy.
+After we switched her food she started to have more energy.
 We were actually very surprised to see her jumping and running around like a puppy.
 She is still a couch potato for the most part but it’s nice to see some spikes of energy every now and then.

 Your dog’s hair will shine

 If a food is good for your dog’s health it will show in its fur.
 Our dog’s hair is shinier than ever.
 She also used to have some dandruff that went away with her new grain-free diet.
 We also include a tablespoon of Coconut oil with her food daily and it also improves her fur.